colmmacc/hyperawsdocs/doc_source/chat.md

 ------
 #### [ Slack ]

-1. Choose your workspace from the dropdown on the top right\.
+1. Choose your workspace from the dropdown list on the top right\.

-   1. If you're not already signed in to a workspace, choose **Sign in to a workspace**
+   1. If you're not already signed in to a workspace, choose **Sign in to a workspace**\.

 1. To grant AWS Chatbot permission to access your Slack workspace, choose **Allow**\.